nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 SSD.
 Filesystem, library-version, durability-setting, and cache-state details also matter when reproducing the results.

-One invocation swept 0.0625, 0.125, 0.25, 0.5, and 1.0 GB, testing all three
+The latest sweep ran 0.0625, 0.125, 0.25, 0.5, and 1.0 GB (with a repeated
-mtxdb checksum modes at each size. `full crc32` is mtxdb's default and is the directly relevant comparison.
+0.0625 GB sample), testing all three mtxdb checksum modes plus libmdbx, SQLite, and Fjall at every size. `full crc32` is mtxdb's default and is the directly relevant comparison.
+The tables below use the latest run; timings vary between invocations on this host.

-The current `make bench` harness also reports Fjall at its default 0.1 GB target.
+The current `make bench` harness also reports a separate default 0.1 GB target.
 That run uses the write-only mtxdb mode and is shown separately because 0.1 GB is not one of the sweep sizes below.

-#### ── At 0.1 GB (make bench) ────────────────────────────────────────────────
+#### ── At 0.1 GB (make bench, latest run) ─────────────────────────────────────

 <!-- markdownlint-disable MD013 -->